 The total size of all uploaded files may not exceed the equivalent of 30 pages when printed by HRSA.
-The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the SF-424 R&R Application Guide and this NOFO.
-Standard OMB-approved forms that are included in the application package do not count in the page limitation.
+The page limit includes the abstract, project and budget narratives, attachments including biographical sketches (biosketches), and letters of commitment and support required in HRSA's SF-424 R&R Application Guide and this NOFO.
+Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
+Biographical sketches do count in the page limit.
 We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.

-Applications must be complete and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.
+Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.